 Reusable Plastic Containers

 My next tip is to buy small plastic containers to store leftover veggies.
 I absolutely hate cutting up and dicing onions for meals.
-So oftentimes I buy a few onions at a time, cut them all up at once, and then put the diced onions and frozen plastic containers so when they are ready to go for soups or most other dinner entrees, all I have to do is dump them in!
-It saves me so much time!
+Oftentimes, I buy a few onions at a time, cut them all up at once, and then put the diced onions and frozen plastic containers.

-I do this for all sorts of things such as onions, and green peppers, celery for soups, craisins, and it’s great for even storing leftover nuts!
+I do this for all sorts of things like green peppers, celery for soups, craisins, and it’s great for even storing leftover nuts!
 The possibilities are limitless with what you can store in these containers.

-They would even be great for storing kids snacks or for road trips.
+They would even be great for storing kids’ snacks or for road trips.
 Use the code HANSEN for 15% off your order if you order through their website!
-They have several different sizes as well so you can customize it to your needs.
+They have several different sizes as well so you can customize them to your needs.

 Label Your Freezer